{

 Cellist, Writer, Speaker

-Janet Horvath, the associate principal cello of the Minnesota Orchestra from 1980-2012, is a soloist, writer, and award-winning advocate for injury prevention for musicians.
+Janet Horvath, the associate principal cello of the Minnesota Orchestra from 1980-2012,is a lifelong classical musician, soloist, author, speaker, educator, and award-winning advocate for injury prevention for musicians.
 She has appeared internationally in recital and as soloist, and has given seminars for colleges, conservatories and to organizations from coast to coast.
-Her new book The Cello Still Sings – A Generational Story of the Holocaust and of the Transformative Power of Music was released February 28, 2023 and is now available for orders.
+Her new book The Cello Still Sings – A Generational Story of the Holocaust and of the Transformative Power of Music was released February 28, 2023 is widely available for orders.
+Her work has been described by reviewers as “lyrical,” “gripping,” “entertaining,” and “a heartfelt story vividly and powerfully told.”
+Read more about Janet

 Minnesota Orchestra